“How’s the road?”, I asked the man outside the sign board at the turn off.

 “Only another 30 km to go to the turn off”

-"Think it's time to call it a day.
-It's starting to get dark.
-There's kangaroos crossing everywhere and I can barely see the changes in colour in the dirt", I said, physically shattered by this point.
+“Think it’s time to call it a day.
+It’s starting to get dark.
+There’s kangaroos crossing everywhere and I can barely see the changes in colour in the dirt”, I said, feeling even more shattered now that I was off the bike.

 “You chose a good spot up top… oh yeah, you’re going to Broome aye?”